correctiv/Cryptophant/slides.md

 ### How does email encryption solve this?

-* you can encrypt mail meant for particular receivers so that only they are able to decrypt it and read its contents
+* you can encrypt mail meant for particular recepients so that only they are able to decrypt it and read its contents
 * you can digitally sign the mail you send which insures others that the you really were the author of the mail

 ---